Adam Khan: History

 Khan began racing with an intensive course at the BRDC Silverstone Racing School in 2001, and jointly competed in several Junior Formula Ford races.

-The following year he participated in four races through a scholarship class in the BRDC Formula 3 Winter Series.
+The following year, Khan participated in four races through a scholarship class in the BRDC Formula 3 Winter Series.

-In May 2003, Eddie Jordan endorsed Adam Khan's career when Khan was 17 years of age for the 2003 Formula Renault V6 Eurocup.
+In May 2003, Eddie Jordan endorsed Khan's career when Khan was seventeen years of age for the 2003 Formula Renault V6 Eurocup.
 In October same year, he joined Performance Racing programme.

 Grand Prix

 2005–06

 After the launching of A1 Team Pakistan, Nur Ali was the first driver to be named in the inaugural 2005–06 A1 Grand Prix season, but was replaced before the first round with Adam Khan.

-In the first race at Brands Hatch, Khan qualified in 7th place and finished the sprint race in 8th.
+In the first race at Brands Hatch, Khan qualified in seventh place and finished the sprint race in eighêth.
 The team had problems in the pit stop in the feature race and resulted in Khan finishing 13th.
 Following this, the team failed to score a point until the final race in China where Khan finished fifth.
 The team missed three rounds after Khan was injured in a practice crash in South Africa, although Enrico Toccacelo was drafted in as a non-scoring substitute driver for said weekend.
-Pakistan finished 20th in the standings with a total of 10 points.
+Pakistan finished 20th in the standings with a total of ten points.

-In the second edition, Khan left the team, and Nur Ali was recalled to race in season two.
+In the second edition, Khan left the team, and Ali was recalled to race in season two.
 Khan took a break from racing, instead concentrating on his business studies at King’s College London.